WOHI

 WOHI (1490 AM) is a radio station broadcasting a classic hits format.
-Licensed to East Liverpool, Ohio, United States, it serves the Pittsburgh area.
-The station is currently owned by FM Radio Licenses, LLC.
+Licensed to East Liverpool, Ohio, United States, it serves the East Liverpool area.
+The station is currently owned by Cody Barack through licensee Ohio Midland Newsgroup, LLC.

 WOHI (Woah-Hi) was joined by an FM station (WOHI-FM 104.3) years after it came on the air.
 Their former slogan was "Music of Your Life", with a nostalgia format.

 Once Keymarket purchased the stations, they moved 104.3 to Moon Township, and gave it the WOGI call sign.
-It is now boasting their "Froggy" country format while 1490 WOHI is still in East Liverpool, now with a "Pickle" format.
-Before that, Keymarket had assigned an ESPN sports format on WOHI.
+It is now boasting their "Froggy" country format while 1490 WOHI is still in East Liverpool, did have the "Pickle" format.
+Before that, Keymarket had programmed a sports format from ESPN Radio on WOHI.

+On April 8, 2025 Forever Media announced it would be selling WOHI-AM and two FM translators to Cody Barack Ohio Midland Newsgroup, LLC.
+On June 9, 2025 the FCC approved the sale and on June 26, 2025 the deal was Consummation.
+On that date the station started to simulcast WOMP-FM out of Bellaire, OH.
+Sometime in the middle of July 2025, WOHI-AM went to be programmed separately from WOMP-FM.
+Expect for WOMP-FM weekday morning and Open House Party.